CM2S/GMMD/readme.md

     > In Linux/UNIX operative systems, open a terminal console window and execute the following command:
     `python3.X (???).py input_data_file.dat`
      <br/><br/>
     The program execution can be followed in the terminal console window, where the data associated to the program launch, to the progress of the main execution phases and to the program end is output.

 3. **Get results.** As soon as (???) is executed according to an input data file (lets say, `input_data_file.dat`), a folder with the same name is created in the same directory (`input_data_file/`).
-This folder contains all the output data related to the microstructure generation, namely: (? - to be decided) a log file (`input_data_file.screen`), where all data printed to the default standard ouput is stored; a homogenized results file (`input_data_file.hres`), where the homogenized results are stored; and one or more VTK output files (`.vti`) that can be read with a suitable software (e.g. [ParaView](https://www.paraview.org/)) to visualize and analyse the problem data.
+This folder contains all the output data related to the microstructure generation, namely: (? - to be decided) a log file (`input_data_file.screen`), where all data printed to the default standard ouput is stored;